tspindler-cms/DCS-F8/README.md

 # General Information

-A mod of the F-8 Crusader for DCS, thanks to Hawkeye60 and Spino and the VSN team.
+A mod of the F-8 Crusader for DCS, thanks to Hawkeye60, Mario and Spino and the VSN team.

 With help from Toan and seabat.